In Singapore, up to 24% of the population are loud habitual snorers.

-8 Tips on how to stop snoring
+9 Tips to stop snoring naturally

-1. Lose weight if you’re obese
+1. Try to lose weight if you're obese

 Losing weight can help reduce the amount of fatty tissue in the back of your throat, thus reducing your likelihood of snoring.

-2. Avoid alcohol after 6pm
+2. Avoid consuming alcohol after 6pm

 Alcohol can cause both excessive muscle relaxation and swelling of the soft tissues.